Contact me to find out more about Megalink Electronic Targets

 Athletes compete in events from distances of 10m, 25m and 50m in men’s, women’s and mixed competition events.
 Of the 12 Paralympic shooting events, six are open to both women and men, three are open to women only and three are open to men only.

 World Shooting Para Sport is also working to develop new discipline or events in the sport for inclusion in the sport programme, including: Para Clay Target Shooting and Visually Impaired (VI) Shooting.
-This is began to happen in 2018.
+This began to happen in 2018.

 To best ensure an environment of fair and equal competition, Para athletes are placed in categories for competition based on their impairment, these are called ‘sport classes’.
 Within sport classes, athletes are grouped by the degree of activity limitation resulting from the impairment.
 As sports require different activities, the impact of the impairment on each sport also differs.
 Therefore, for classification to minimise the impact of impairment on sport performance, classification must be sport-specific.